labsland/labdiscoverylib/docs/source/quickstart.rst

 important thing is that this is called AFTER including ``jQuery`` since it relies on ``jQuery``.

-This way, whenever the student leaves the laboratory (actively, or because there was a network issue on his side, or for any other reason), the laboratory marks him as logged out, and therefore WebLab-Deusto assigns the laboratory to someone else.
+This way, whenever the student leaves the laboratory (actively, or because there was a network issue on his side, or for any other reason), the laboratory marks him as logged out, and therefore LabDiscoveryEngine assigns the laboratory to someone else.

 However, if you want to make this process faster, you can implement a method such as: